Trxyzng37/reddit_frontend/README.md

 - The website use [Angular](https://angular.dev) for the front-end, and [Spring](https://spring.io) for back-end.
 - [PostgreSQl](https://www.postgresql.org) is used to store data about users, posts, and communities.
 - [MongoDB](https://www.mongodb.com) is used to store data about comments.
-- [Cloudary](https://cloudinary.com) is used to store images and videos use in posts and communities.
+- [Cloudary](https://cloudinary.com) is used to store images and videos.

 ## 3. Functions